vercel/vercel/examples/README.md

 ## How to Contribute

-Contributing to Now Examples should be an enjoyable experience, as such we have created a set of [contributing guidelines](https://github.com/zeit/docs/blob/master/CONTRIBUTING.md) to help you do so.
+Contributing examples should be an enjoyable experience, as such we have created a set of [contributing guidelines](https://github.com/vercel/vercel/blob/master/.github/CONTRIBUTING.md) to help you do so.

 The guidelines cover important information such as the requirements for new examples and where to get help if you have any questions.

-We have tried to make contributing to Now Examples as easy as possible, especially for those new to Open Source.
+We have tried to make contributing to examples as easy as possible, especially for those new to Open Source.
 If anything is unclear or you have any questions then please reach out to us on [GitHub Discussions](https://github.com/vercel/vercel/discussions) where we will do our best to help you.

 ## Reporting Issues

-We actively encourage our community to raise issues and provide feedback on areas of Now Examples that could be improved.
+We actively encourage our community to raise issues and provide feedback on areas of examples that could be improved.

 An issue can be raised by clicking the 'Issues' tab at the top of the repository, followed by the Green 'New issue' button.